zeppe-lin/mkinitramfs/README.md

 This distribution is a fork of illiliti's tinyramfs as of commit 8abfcc9 (Fri May 21 2021) with the following differences:
-- the man pages have been completely rewritten in POD format
+- man pages in POD format
-- added experimental smdev hook
+- experimental smdev hook
-- luks hook have been modified to ask the password if header/key-file is not defined
+- luks hook: ask for password if header/keyfile is not specified
-- added resume hook (to resume machines from hibernation)
+- resume hook to resume machines from hibernation
-- added a directive "extrafiles" to copy additional files
+- new "extrafiles" directive to copy additional files
-- added bash completion
+- bash completion

 See git log for complete/further differences.